makarov-m/Codility_task_2/README.md

 **Description:** Run Docker container with postgre database and cloudbeaver app using Docker-compose.
 The table `participation` will be inside the database.

+0. Instal Docker-Compose using link https://docs.docker.com/get-docker/ if you dont have it.

 1. Clone repository

 2. Launch commands in terminal